The best business credit cards for startups cater to businesses that are looking to establish business credit and cut costs.

 And its $0 annual fee can make it more accessible for startups looking to build business credit.

-Here’s why: The Business Platinum® Card from American Express features a welcome bonus of up to 75,000 Membership Rewards® points.
-You’ll earn 50,000 bonus points after you spend $10,000 and 25,000 more points after you spend an additional $10,000 on qualifying purchases within your first three months of account opening.
+Here’s why: The Business Platinum Card® from American Express features a welcome bonus of 120,000 Membership Rewards® points after you spend $15,000 on qualifying purchases within your first 3 months of account opening.

 That might sound like a lot of money, but it’s not uncommon to spend more than you normally would when starting a new business.

-And you’ll get more rewards for all that startup spending.
-The card gives you five points for every $1 spent on flights and prepaid hotels booked through amextravel.com, and 1.5 points for every eligible purchase of $5,000 or more (up to 1 million points).
+The card gives you five points for every $1 spent on flights and prepaid hotels booked through amextravel.com, and 1.5 points for every eligible purchase of $5,000 or more and for eligible purchases in select business categories (on up to $2 million in purchases per year).
 And you’ll get one point for every $1 spent on purchases.

-- The card comes with American Express Global Lounge Collection membership.
+- The card comes with American Express Global Lounge Collection access.

 - You’ll receive a $200 airline fee credit each year (to pay for things like in-flight food, drinks or Wi-Fi with one qualifying airline of your choice).